AlfredoRoca/alfredoroca.github.com/_posts/Linux & system prep/2015-08-05-New-server-in-DreamHost.md

     copy and add the pubkey to authorized_keys of deployer user name in remote server

 ### PROCEDURE FOR ADDING A NEW DEVELOPER TO DEPLOY
+####To add him to connect to server
     1. Ask for his/her public key
     2. Add it to deployer/.ssh/authorized_keys file

+####To let him connect to bitbucket dureing deployment
+    1. Generate pub key for deployer at staging server
+    2. and add the pubkey in deployment keys in Bitbucket repo settings

 ### SSH keys for login user with custom file name
     ssh-keygen -f custom-name -C "user email"